 Spinning is when staple fibers are twisted into single yarns, then plied together to form thread.
 Spun threads are soft, somewhat fuzzy, and have good sewability.

 Long lengths of polyester, rayon, nylon, or silk are extruded mechanically (or by silkworms) as a single monofilament or as several strands in a multifilament.
 Filament circumference can be a shape other than round.
 For instance, the trilobal filament has three sides for improved light reflection.

 Core-spun thread combines the strength of polyester with sewability or cotton.
-Polyester filaments centers are wrapped with spun cotton or polyester fingers into strands that are twisted together to form a piled thread.
+Polyester filament centers are wrapped with spun cotton or polyester fingers into strands that are twisted together to form a piled thread.
 The filament core adds strength, and the shorter fibers mimic 100% cotton thread.
 One downside to a core-spun thread is that it can produce lint.

 Monofilament thread is a single strand of nylon or polyester filament.
 Polyester withstands higher heat than nylon.
-Almost invisible, it comes clear, gray, or matte.
+Almost invisible, it comes in clear, gray, or matte.
 It feels scratchy when worn next to the skin.

 Types of Thread Fibers